skalenetwork/documentation/developers/products/overview.md

 ### Products

-SKALE makes it possible to manage tokens for end users between Ethereum and your SKALE Chain.
-You can use the Interchain Messaging Agent to transfer ETH, ERC20, ERC721, or Dai to a deposit box on Ethereum, and SKALE will create clones of the token on your SKALE Chain.
-You can then send the tokens back your end users, and the tokens will be released from the deposit box back to the end user.
-To learn how to integrate this feature into your dApp, please see the guides below.
+SKALE Chains come with several tools to make the development of dApps in Web3 cloud easier.

+#### 🪙 Token Bridge with IMA

+To transfer tokens from Ethereum to SKALE chains, or between SKALE Chains, [checkout the Interchain Messaging Agent (IMA)](/developers/products/interchain-messaging-agent/overview.md).
+IMA allows dApp developers to leverage both BLS threshold signatures, secure enclaves, and a decentralized random selection of validators to transfer tokens and messages between chains.
+Unlike other bridges, IMA provides dApp developers easy control to map assets on the fly to SKALE chains, and set up different access control policies.

+IMA currently supports ETH, ERC20, ERC721, and can support any other standard using the modular IMA MessageProxy framework.

+#### 📂 Decentralized Filestorage

+To use decentralized storage on your SKALE Chain, [checkout Filestorage](/developers/file-storage.md).
+Filestorage allows you to upload and access files directly on a SKALE chain.
+Use it to store images, static HTML, or other files to work with your dApp.